carmine560/trading-assistant/README.md

 ### Create or Modify Action ###

-Create or modify actions to be processed by this script.
+Create or modify an action to be processed by this script.

 ``` shell
 place-trades.py -M ACTION